jda/jade-news/README.md

 # jade-news
-News Aggregator inspired by github.com/jamesroutley/news.routley.io
+News Aggregator inspired by [news.routley.io](github.com/jamesroutley/news.routley.io).

-## Actions
-On commit of new code, run test suite and generate release if it passes On cron run release to update feeds

 ## Future
-state tracking file of links, locically split fetch and render age links out of tracking file, so we gracefully handle articles that get fall off the end of source feed before our expiration
+Add state tracking file of links, age links out of tracking file, so we gracefully handle articles that get fall off the end of source feed before our expiration

-if feed fetch fails, log error, but keep going if feed fetch returns zero links, log warning but keep going
+Can we do this on a branch instead of docs folder? what does that look like? why? keeps commit noise out of trunk